meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the estimated number of candidates for the search query.

-Only returned when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination).
+This field is returned only when `limit` or/and `offset` was used as a query parameter.

+See [explaination](#3181-numbered-pagination) on the different paginations.

 #### 3.2.5. `page`

 - Type: Integer
 - Required: False

 Returns the current search results page.

-Only returned when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination).
+This field is returned only when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination)..

 > See [3.1.7. `page` section](#317-page) section.